defold/defold.github.io/extension-crazygames/index.md

 You can use the CrazyGames QATool to test your SDK implementation.
 You can use the [standalone version](https://developer.crazygames.com/qatool) without creating a submission.
 With the QATool you can:

 * Run your game as it would on Crazygames.
-* Try out the main different resolutions that we use on the site.
+* Try out the main different resolutions that are used on the site.
 * Test all the SDK features that you implemented and get feedback about it.

 ## Source code